 Welcoming millions of international visitors and hundreds of thousands of international students each year, and with more than half our local residents born overseas, our city is one of the world's most multicultural.
-Sydney is Australia's gateway to the world.
-Iconic, bold, beautiful and fun, the imagery of Sydney at its finest is renowned globally.
-This strategy seeks to lead and guide collaboration, to strengthen the competitive advantages of Sydney as one of the best places to live, work, study, play, visit, create and invest.

 Offering a safe and diverse society, Sydney is deeply connected with the global economy.
-A beacon of the Asia-Pacific, the city is a capital for business headquarters and ranked within the top 25 global startup ecosystems36.
+A beacon of the Asia-Pacific, the city is a capital for business headquarters and ranked within the top 25 global startup ecosystems3.